Parth-Rawri/Bachelors-Thesis/README.md

 ![image](https://user-images.githubusercontent.com/82664344/120456877-a0d7ed80-c3b3-11eb-9760-6d85dea807e3.png)

-The Machine Learning Algorithm is used to classify biodiesel into one of the cases mentioned below:
+The Machine Learning Algorithm is used to classify biodiesel into one of the cases mentioned below: <br>
 **Case 1:** Biodiesel has enough time before which the fuel deteriorates and becomes unfit for usage (Biodiesel Life ↓).
 In this case the EV operates as usual.<br>
 **Case 2:** Biodiesel is about to become unfit for usage (Biodiesel Life ↑).<br>
 In this case the usage of Biodiesel is accelerated by giving it more priority in various modes of operation compared to the battery by reducing or cutting off power inputs from the battery and thus the electric motor for propulsion, and by initiation of battery charging.
 This is done to ensure maximum utilization of biodiesel during the regular operation of the vehicle. <br>